 "But... can it run Crysis at maximum settings?" -- me to IBM representative

 I went to the RSA Conference in San Francisco with my parents yesterday afternoon.
-That was lots of fun even though we only attended the expo due to the other tickets being expensive.
+That was lots of fun even though we only attended the Security Expo.

-The event was somewhat reminiscent of our trip to Las Vegas for the CES two years ago.
-While the RSA Conference wasn't as big, the smaller number of attendees allowed us to breeze through registration.
+The event was reminiscent of our trip to Las Vegas for the CES two years ago.
+While the RSA Conference was smaller, the lower number of attendees allowed us to breeze through registration.
 The vendors were also much more generous when it came to promotional items.

 The expo had a greater focus on software and services than gadgets.
-This is probably because security is an intangible concept.
+I imagine it's because security is an intangible concept.
 There were nonetheless some hardware products, such as mainframes and video cards.
-I jokingly asked the IBM representative if their System z10 mainframe could run Crysis at maximum settings, to which she said it probably couldn't. :P
+I jokingly asked the IBM representative if the System z10 mainframe could run Crysis at maximum settings, to which she said it probably couldn't. :P

-I also saw only a couple of booth babes at the expo, and they weren't as hot as the ladies at the CES.
-On the other hand, the ones I chatted with were far nicer than the bitch that turned me down for a photo in Vegas.
+I saw only a couple of booth babes at the expo, and they weren't as hot as the ladies at the CES.
+On the other hand, the ones I talked to were far nicer than the bitch that turned me down for a photo in Vegas.
 Go figure.

-The three of us didn't stay too long as time was tight due to my FAIM 605 class.
+The three of us didn't stay too long as I had to go class.
 However, that's not a problem as we're planning to go back to the conference tomorrow.
-In the meantime, I've uploaded some pictures from the expo.
-Go check them out!
+In the meantime, feel free to check out the pictures I took at the expo so far.

 March 4 update: Dad took us to the RSA Conference again.
-He thought it would be a good idea to revisit the expo on the last day as many exhibitors prefer to get rid of their promotional crap.
-This was a good call because we bagged a ton of loot this time, including lots of T-shirts and tote bags.
-Sweet!
+He thought it would be a good idea to come back on the last day as many exhibitors prefer to get rid of their promotional crap.
+This was a good call because we bagged a ton of loot this time, including several T-shirts and tote bags.
+Score!

-Despite the shorter hours, I got to spend more time at the expo today due to arriving in San Francisco a few hours earlier than usual.
-After the conference ended, my family had a short break and an early dinner at Mel's Drive-In before I headed off to class.
+Despite the shorter hours, I got to spend more time at the expo today as we arrived in San Francisco a few hours earlier than usual.
+After the conference ended, my family had a short break and an early dinner at Mel's Drive-In before I headed to class.